As seen on WKTV NEWSChannel 2 Friday, October 18, 2013

 Melt butter in a large saucepan over medium heat.
 Add onion; cook until tender, about 3 minutes, stirring frequently.
 Add squash, water, chicken stock or broth, cider, cinnamon, and ground nutmeg.
 Bring to a boil.
 Reduce heat; simmer, covered, until squash is tender, 15 to 20 minutes, stirring occasionally.
 Remove from heat and uncover; cool 15 minutes.
 Puree in batches using a blender.
 Transfer to a large saucepan.
 Add half-and-half and heavy cream.
 Cook over medium-low heat until heated through, about 5 minutes, stirring occasionally; season with salt.
 Dollop with sour cream and sprinkle with freshly grated nutmeg, if desired.
 Makes 8 servings.

-Thanks to Anchor Hocking for providing photography and dinnerware
+Thanks to Oneida for providing photography and dinnerware